shahriar-rahman/Analytics-NSRDB-Meteorological-Data/README.md

-# An Analytical approach for Weather Data for GHI
+# An Analytical approach to Weather Database
 Readme Construction in Progress....